Do you believe that you must confess every known sin to God?

 - Believers know that they have sin and readily admit their sins.
 Of all people, believers are the most sensitive and knowledgeable of their sins.
 In other words, walking in the Light not only means that we are substantively changed by God in terms of obedience, but that we see our sins clearly and admit them.
 If people who profess to be Christian do not admit their sins freely, then they are deceived.
 They also make God a liar and prove that His word is not in them.

-- This state of acknowledging sin describes the true believer—he does not hide what he is and what he does.
+- This state of acknowledging sin to others describes the true believer—he does not hide what he is and what he does.
 If one comes to Christ having had this transformation into openness, he has stepped into the Light.
-John is not saying that a believer must name every sin in order to be sanctified.
-He is saying that this characteristic admission of sins found in the person who has become a believer is that which obtains the result of his being totally forgiven and cleansed from every sin on the basis of the death of Christ.
+John is not saying that a believer must name every sin to God in order to be sanctified.
+He is saying that this characteristic admission of sins to others found in the person who has become a believer is that which obtains the result of his being totally forgiven and cleansed from every sin on the basis of the death of Christ.

 - Nothing more needs to be done after a person comes to Christ to merit forgiveness or cleansing.
 “Propitiation” means that God has been entirely satisfied with the payment His son gave on the cross.
 Even if the believer sins, he has the Advocate who is the full propitiation for his sins standing in for him.